-A mobile hotspot is a way for users to get reliable, secure connection on the go through their cellphone plans.
-Mobile hotspots use cellular data by taking a long term evolution (LTE) connection and converting it to a Wi-Fi signal your devices can use to connect to the Internet.
+A mobile hotspot is a way for users to get a reliable, secure connection on the go through their cellphone plans.
+Mobile hotspots use cellular data by taking a long-term evolution (LTE) connection and converting it to a Wi-Fi signal your devices can use to connect to the Internet.

 Having just come out in 2011, the mobile hotspot technology is fairly new.
 It was mainly created to enhance the online experience for customers and be able to connect from places outside of the home Internet range.
 Hotspots can typically be private or public networks.
 The public networks are the ones that you normally find in coffee shops or hotels.

 Private hotspots, on the other hand, are connections available through your phone.
 You can only connect to it with the credentials provided to you on the phone or with a password that you set up for yourself and anyone that you want to share the details with.
 Private hotspots are best used when working from public space because they tend to offer the most secure connection outside of your home.